-How to Remove Icing Stains from Washable Clothes
+Icing Stains and Washable Clothes

-How to Remove Icing Stains from Dry Clean Only Clothes
+Icing Stains on Dry Clean Only Clothes

 If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

-How to Remove Icing Stains from Carpet
+How to Remove Icing Stains from Carpet and Upholstery

 When the icing hits the carpet, quickly remove the solids with a dull knife or spoon to prevent the stain from getting spread deeper into the fibers.
 If you can't clean right away, blot the area with a white cloth or paper towel dipped in plain water.
-Work from the outside edge to prevent the stain from getting larger.
+Work from the outside edge toward the center to prevent the stain from getting larger.

 Dip a clean white cloth into some plain water to rinse the area.
 It is particularly important to rinse away any cleaning solution that can actually attract soil to the area.
 Blot until no more soapy residue remains.